highruned/proto/readme.md

 ## Known Issues

-`protoc.exe` may not have been compiled with an incorrect protobuf version (2.3.0)
+* `protoc.exe` may not have been compiled with an incorrect protobuf version (2.3.0)
+* In Java, `bnet.protocol.notification.Notification` must be `bnet.protocol.notification.Notification2`

 ## Building